-What are Minecraft shaders?
-Minecraft has a lot of things in its favour: infinite replayability, massively varied gameplay, and a constantly changing and improving online game.
-Where Minecraft falters in comparison to other modern games is its graphics.
+What are the best Minecraft shaders?
+More importantly, what are Minecraft shaders?
+The popular crafting game has a lot of things in its favour: infinite replayability, massively varied gameplay, and an environment that constantly changes and improves.
+Where Minecraft draws criticism compared to other modern games is its graphics.
 Fortunately, as with everything in Minecraft, the graphical fidelity can be tweaked to incredible effect with the help of Minecraft shaders.

 From photorealistic lighting to uncanny motion blur, shaders are capable of bringing your Minecraft experience to life.
 Every Minecraft shader has its own unique qualities, whether that’s injecting some serious style or providing a boost to Minecraft’s base visuals without too much lag.
 So, in order to set you on your way to crystal-clear vistas we’ve put together a collection of the best Minecraft shaders out there.

 Getting a Minecraft shader or shader pack up and running is a simple enough process.
 Before you get started trying to install a shader pack though, you’ll want to download and install either Forge or Optifine.
 Bear in mind that these aren’t always kept up to date, so your options are limited if you want to run shaders on the latest version of Minecraft Java.
 Likewise, you need to make sure whichever shaders you’re downloading are for the same version of Minecraft Java you’re running.

 Here are the best Minecraft shaders:

 SEUS is the touchstone Minecraft shaders pack for anyone wanting to feel like they’ve entered an entirely different game.
 Named SEUS for short, this pack is a modification on another much-loved shader pack, and as such, it’ll have your Minecraft world looking about as good as you can ever expect it to.